Connecticut Route 89

-Route 89 is a state highway in northeastern Connecticut, running from eastern Mansfield to southern Union.
+Route 89 is a state highway in northeastern Connecticut, United States, running from eastern Mansfield to southern Union.
 It connects the villages of Mansfield Center, Warrenville, and Westford.
 It is a two-lane rural collector road throughout its entire length, following the path of the Mount Hope River.

 Route description

 Route 89 begins at an intersection with Route 195 in the village of Mansfield Center as Warrenville Road and heads north through the northeast portion of the town of Mansfield.
 Along the way it passes by the north side of Mansfield Hollow Lake then runs parallel to Mount Hope River as it heads into the town of Ashford.
 Once in Ashford, the road name changes to Mansfield Road until it reaches the village of Warrenville, where it has a junction with U.S. Route 44.
 Route 89 continues north as Westford Road, still parallel to the Mount Hope River, into the village of Westford.
 The road turns west on Turnpike Road as it departs the village, then turns north on Ferrence Road towards the town of Union.
 At the town line, it has an interchange with I-84 (Exit 72).
 Route 89 ends about 0.6 mi later at an intersection with Route 190 in the southwest corner of Union.